criesbeck/cs325-js/README.md

 * The page will show which tests your code passed, and the first one that failed.
 * Fix your code until it passes all the tests.

+Hint: [Open the developer console in your browser](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#How_to_open_the_devtools_in_your_browser) when working on exercises.
+That way you'll see any error messages that happen when your code is loaded or run.
+Some browsers won't reload a changed JavaScript source file unless the developer window is open.

 Work your way down the list of exercises.

 Unless specified otherwise by the exercise requirements, solution code should not